Overview

 Section titled “Scaffold a config”Generate a starter routeplane.yaml (defaults to ./routeplane.yaml):

 routeplane initThis writes a commented config with skip_auth: true, ready for a provider block.
 Use -c <path> to write it elsewhere, then follow your source’s page to fill in the block.
-(Subscriptions need no config — just routeplane login.)
+Subscription login uses routeplane providers login; a non-default account label must also be listed under that provider’s accounts: config.

 Start Routeplane and send a request